-I had the opportunity to photograph this beautiful 1 1/2 year old German Shepherd recently at Garrett Mountain Reservation.
+I had the opportunity to photograph this beautiful 1 1/2 year old German Shepherd at Garrett Mountain Reservation.
 His owner was the winner of a Tricky Tray that I donated to, held by the Start Animal Rescue Group.
 We had a spectacularly beautiful fall day with many people and their dogs walking about.
 I got to interview his owner Kym LaMarr about how she came to own Axel.

 LF: How did you come to own Axel?